jianpingliao1991/steedos.org/docs/formula/create.md

 - If the cumulative summary field is referenced by a formula field, then when the summary field is updated, it will also trigger the formula field update recalculation.

 :::note prompt
-If there are circular references between formula fields, Huayan Cube can intelligently identify and prevent relevant field configurations from taking effect.
+If there are circular references between formula fields, Steedos can intelligently identify and prevent relevant field configurations from taking effect.
 :::